kindasneaki/Archipelago.RiskOfRain2/README.md

 This mod adds support to Risk of Rain 2 for playing as an Archipelago client.
 For more information on Archipelago head over to https://archipelago.gg or join our Discord.

-Should be multiplayer compatible\*.
+Should be multiplayer compatible.
 Be sure to scale up your YAML settings if you play in multiplayer.
 All players require the mod in multiplayer.

-\*This does not include all modes and features.

 ## Gameplay